Air France Logo

 Air France LogoAir France Logo PNG

 The French airline Air France utilizes a practical logo.
 The inscription is the name, and the red stripe symbolizes leadership.
 The Air France logo reflects confidence, comfort, and reliability, as evidenced by the dense arrangement of uppercase letters.
-The theme of the sky is reflected in the color of the emblem.
+The theme of the sky is reflected in the emblem’s color.

 Air France: Brand overview